Updated June 2026

 - Rest for 1-2 minutes after completing each round.

-- Adjust the running distance and rowing distance based on your fitness level.
+- Adjust the running and rowing distances to your fitness level.

-- Use appropriate dumbbell weight for thrusters to maintain proper form.
+- Use an appropriate dumbbell weight for thrusters to maintain proper form.

 Scoring